Corymbia clarksoniana

-Corymbia clarksoniana, commonly known as Clarkson's bloodwood or the grey bloodwood, is a species of medium-sized tree that is native to Queensland and northern New South Wales.
+Corymbia clarksoniana, commonly known as Clarkson's bloodwood or grey bloodwood, is a species of medium-sized tree that is native to Queensland and northern New South Wales.
 It has rough, tessellated greyish to brownish bark on the trunk and branches, lance-shaped, glossy green leaves that are paler on the lower surface, flower buds in groups of seven, white flowers and urn-shaped to barrel-shaped fruit.

 Description

 The tree typically grows to a height of up to 20 m and has tessellated red-brown to grey-brown persistent bark throughout.
 The dull grey-green adult leaves have a disjunct arrangement and a narrow lanceolate to lanceolate shape that is basally tapered.
 The thin discolorous leaves have a length of 12 to 20 cm and a width of 14 to 35 mm with obscure lateral veins.
 The terminal compound inflorescences occur in groups of seven per umbel on pedicels with a length of 0.3 to 1 cm.
 The mature buds have an obovoid to pyriform shape with a length of 0.7 to 1.2 cm and a width of 0.4 to 0.8 cm with a rounded to conical and beaked operculum and white flowers.
 The species can flower as early as January but usually flowers between March and August.
 The fruits that appear after flowering are pedicellate with an urceolate to barrel shape.
 They are around 1.2 to 2.5 cm in length and 0.9 to 1.6 cm wide with a descending disc and three or four enclosed valves.
 The reddish brown seeds within the fruit have an ellipsoidal shape with a terminal wing and have a length of 9 to 11 mm.